mah0001/metadata-editor-docs-v2/documenting_indicator.md

 - **`missing`** Information on missing values in the indicator or indicator.
 This information can be related to treatment of missing values, to the cause(s) of missing values, and others.

-- **`validation_rules`** Description of the set of rules (itemized) used to validate values for the indicator, e.g. "Is within range 0-100", or "Is the sum of indicatorX + indicator Y".
+- **`validation_rules`** Description of the set of rules (itemized) used to validate values for the indicator, e.g. "Is within range 0-100", or "Is the sum of indicator X + indicator Y".

 - **`quality_checks`** Data may have gone through data quality checks to assure that the values are reasonable and coherent, which can be described in this element.
 These quality checks may include checking for outlying values or other.
 A brief description of such quality control procedures will contribute to reinforcing the credibility of the data being disseminated.